Jian

 Professional jian practitioners are referred to as jianke (劍客 (jiànkè, sword guests) or "swordsmen"; a term dating from the Han dynasty).

-In Chinese folklore, it is known as "The Gentleman of Weapons" and is considered one of the four major weapons, along with the gun (staff), qiang (spear), and the dao (sabre).
-These swords are also sometimes referred to as taijijian or "tai chi swords", reflecting their current use as training weapons for taijiquan practitioners, though there were no historical jian types created specifically for taijiquan.
+In Chinese folklore, the jian is known as "The Gentleman of Weapons" and is considered one of the four major weapons, along with the gun (staff), qiang (spear), and the dao (sabre).
+These swords are also sometimes referred to as taijijian or "tai chi swords", reflecting their current use as training weapons for tai chi practitioners, though there were no historical jian types created specifically for tai chi.

 Parts of the jian

 A guard or hilt protects the hand from an opposing blade.
 Guard shapes varied, but often had short wings or lobes pointing either forward or backward, the latter sometimes having an "ace of spades" appearance.
 Early jian often had very small, simple guards.
-From the Song and Ming periods onward guards could feature zoomorphic shapes, or have crossbars and quillons.
+From the Song and Ming periods onward, guards could feature zoomorphic shapes, or have crossbars and quillons.
 A minority of jian featured the disc-shaped guards associated with dao.

 The jian's hilt can accommodate the grip of both hands or one hand plus two or three fingers of the other hand.
 Two-handed jiàn of up to 1.6 m in length, known as shuangshou jian, existed but were not as common as the one-handed version.
-The longer two-handed handle could be used as a lever to lock the opponent's arm if necessary.
+The longer two-handed handle could be used as a lever to lock an opponent's arm if necessary.
 Grips are usually of fluted wood or covered in rayskin, with a minority being wrapped with cord.

-The end of the handle was finished with a pommel for balance, to prevent the handle from sliding through the hand if the hand's grip should be loosened, and for striking or trapping the opponent as opportunity required—such as in "withdrawing" techniques.
-The pommel was historically peened onto the tang of the blade; thereby holding together as one solid unit the blade, guard, handle, and pommel.
+The end of the handle was finished with a pommel for balance, to prevent the handle from sliding through the hand should the hand's grip be loosened, and for striking or trapping the opponent as opportunity required—such as in "withdrawing" techniques.
+The pommel was historically peened onto the tang of the blade, thereby holding together as one solid unit the blade, guard, handle, and pommel.
 Most jian of the last century or so are assembled with a threaded tang onto which the pommel or pommel-nut is screwed.